cleggypdc/pimcore-asset-bridge/README.md

 composer require cleggypdc/pimcore-asset-bridge
 ```

-This will install the AssetBridge Bundle and its required files, including the daemon binary.

----

 ### 2. Enable the Bundle

-After installation, enable the bundle in your Pimcore project:

 ```bash
 php bin/console pimcore:bundle:enable AssetBridgeBundle
 ```

----

 ### 3. (Optional) Verify Daemon Binary